-The job search landscape is changing and has evolved a lot over recent years.
+The job search landscape has evolved a lot over recent years.
 With the changes come two big mistakes that I continue to see job seekers make:

 - Focusing too heavily on poor ROI strategies – such as online job postings.

 - Using generic resumes/LinkedIn profiles as part of a targeted job search.

 The good news is, these mistakes are easy to fix and overcome with 2 simple improvement strategies:

 Job Search Improvement Strategy #1: it’s really not news that online job applications yield a fairly low return rate of success for job seekers.
 Yet, many job seekers still rely very heavily on online postings as part of their strategy – even though most jobs aren’t filled this route!

 Most jobs are secured through networking and referrals.